-Carrying the objects to each location, I work with them in series, placing them in different environments to play with the interaction of elements at the site.
-I document the geographic coordinates, capture the moment with my camera, pack up the objects and leave.
+Carrying the objects to each location, I work in series, placing the objects in such a way as to play with the interaction of elements at the site.
+I record the geographic coordinates, capture the moment with my camera, pack up the objects and leave.

-Most of my installations have taken place in the middle of nowhere geographically, but the middle of nowhere is also a state of mind.
-I’ve installed objects in an urban center and felt the same sense of solitude I have in the vast prairie.
-The middle of nowhere has also manifest itself as a deep loneliness while I’m working, regardless of the geographic location.
+Most of my installations have been in the middle of nowhere geographically, but the middle of nowhere is also a state of mind, regardless of the location.